Michael112233/CompilerHomeworkTemplate/README.md

 Includes the templates of the first and the third homework

-/hw1 -> Lexical and semantic analysis
+/hw1 -> Lexical and syntax analysis

 /hw3 -> Intermediate code generation